E84081210/AreaDetecion_CounterAndTracker/README.md

 $ make
 ```

-:four: Download YOLOv4 models and convert it to ONNX and then to TensorRT engine.
+:four: Download YOLOv4 model and convert it to ONNX and then to TensorRT engine.
 We take "yolov4-416" this time.
 ```shell
 $ cd ${HOME}/Innotect-humanDetecion/yolo
 $ ./download_yolo.s